wrobbins/axe-sharpening/README.md

 # Axe Sharpening

 A collection of sites, links, and tools.
-I like to keep my [axe sharp][#a-sharp-axe].
+I like to keep my [axe sharp](#a-sharp-axe).
 This list is by no means exhaustive, but when somebody asks how I keep up I point them here.

 I consume most conent with [Feedbin][1], a hosted [open source][2] RSS reader.

+## Articles

 When I come across an article that I want to remember I'll add it to my [pseudo-blog](https://wrobbins.github.io/axe-sharpening/).

-## Articles

-This will be a link to something like a GitHub Page.

 ## Digests